Our two Sean Hannity show, 800-941-Sean, our number.

 You know, he's the one that said repeatedly to the media based on his own testimony that he alone made this decision without Trump's knowledge.

-Then of course, the lie that it was caught in that the that the defense pointed out, the minute and thirty-six second call at a time when text messages showed that he was calling Keith Schiller at President Trump's defense, I guess uh security person, and and then he calls Schiller at that time and then claims, oh, yeah, but no, I I talked to Schiller and then I talked to Trump about the whole Stormy Daniels thing.
+And, of course, the lie that he was caught in that the defense pointed out, the minute and 36-second call at a time when text messages showed that he was calling Keith Schiller at President Trump's defense, I guess, security person.

-And the week prior, he'd said, Oh, yeah, they talked extensively about it.
+And the week prior, he'd said, oh, yeah, they talked extensively about it.

 That was the phone call he referred to.

-Pretty spectacular achievement, if you ask me.
+Pretty spectacular achievement, if you ask me, and not one that's believable.

-Uh welcome both of you to the courtroom.
+Welcome both of you to the courtroom.

 Greg, I begin with you.

-Um pretty uh how does the how does the prosecution just dismiss away their star witness in this case?
+Pretty, how does the prosecution just dismiss away their star witness in this case?

-It's it's understandable that he lied.
+It's understandable that he lied.

 Not a problem.

-Is is the need so great?
+Okay, is the need so great?

 I was told some jurors rolled their eyes when they heard it.

-Yeah, and it wouldn't surprise me.
+Yeah, it wouldn't surprise me.

 It's a fool's errand, Sean.

-They vouched for a convicted perjurer, and the best that the Steinglass could say about Michael Cohen is, and I'm quoting here, he doesn't lie all the time.
+And the best that Steinglass could say about Michael Cohen is, and I'm quoting here, he doesn't lie all the time.

 Really?